 Climate Smart Communities Grants; NYSERDA Clean Energy Communities Program

 Communities across the state are making progress by implementing actions that will help them to reduce emissions, become more energy efficient, and enhance resiliency.
 The DEC Climate Smart Communities Program assists local governments in addressing local greenhouse gas emissions and preparing for the adverse effects of climate change.
-This session will give an overview of the upcoming Climate Smart Communities Grant Program for 2017 and give the audience an opportunity to ask questions as well as give input for next year’s Program.
-Also covered will be the NYSERDA-funded Clean Energy Communities Program, where local governments can receive free technical assistance and funding to implement clean energy and energy efficiency projects.
-Hear from your local coordinator on how your community can take advantage of these exciting resources.
+This session gave an overview of the upcoming Climate Smart Communities Grant Program for 2017 and gave the audience an opportunity to ask questions as well as give input for next year’s Program.
+Also covered was the NYSERDA-funded Clean Energy Communities Program, where local governments can receive free technical assistance and funding to implement clean energy and energy efficiency projects.

 New York Main Street Program